christopher-czaban/motion-mcp-server/README.md

 - Automatic rate limiting to prevent exceeding Motion API quotas (12 calls per 3 minutes).
 - Persistent state for rate limiting across server restarts, using a local SQLite database.

+## Smart Data Retrieval for AI Efficiency

+This MCP server is engineered with AI assistants in mind, particularly concerning the volume and relevance of data exchanged.
+Interacting with APIs can often result in verbose responses, flooding an AI's context window with information that might not be immediately useful.
+To address this, the server incorporates several strategies for token efficiency:

+*   **Sensible Defaults:** For most tools that retrieve data (like fetching tasks or projects), the server returns a curated set of default fields.
+These defaults are chosen to provide the most commonly useful information at a glance, ensuring you get key details without unnecessary clutter.

+*   **User-Controlled Specificity:** While defaults are helpful, you're always in control.
+If you need more (or different) information, you can instruct your AI assistant to request specific fields from the Motion API.
+This can range from asking for a few additional details to requesting the complete data set for a particular item.
+This flexibility ensures you get exactly what you need, when you need it.

+*   **Intelligent Handling of Complex Data:** The server employs smart processing for complex data structures, like lists of items or nested information.
+For instance:
+    *   When you ask for a list of task assignees, it might, by default, return just their names for brevity.
+    *   Dates are often automatically formatted into a consistent, human-readable `YYYY-MM-DD` format.
+    *   Information within nested objects (like a project manager's details) can be accessed directly (e.g., `manager.name`) or simplified by default.

+The overarching goal is to strike a balance: deliver rich, informative data from your Motion workspace while respecting the operational constraints of AI assistants.
+This makes interactions smoother, faster, and more focused on the information that truly matters for your workflow.

 ## About Motion Task Management

 Motion ([https://www.usemotion.com/](https://www.usemotion.com/)) is an AI-powered platform designed to unify and automate task management, project planning, and calendar scheduling.
 Key aspects relevant to this MCP server include: